europace/baufismart-antraege-api/README.md

 ```

 ### Set state and send message
-As loan provider, you can set a state with message for an approval to inform the advisor about your descision.
+As loan provider, you can set a state with message for an application to inform the advisor about your descision.

-If you set a state for an approval the advisor will be automatically informed by your decision and message.
+If you set a state for an application the advisor will be automatically informed by your decision and message.
 You can use it, to send the advisor a message if you choose the right state and use the property `kommentar`.

 Requirement:
-- the caller is loan officer for the approval
+- the caller is loan officer for the application
 - the caller has scope `baufinanzierung:antrag:schreiben`

 example request: